illinois-nsai/pretty-plots/README.md

         # clear matplotlib's cache
         rm -r ~/.cache/matplotlib
         ```

-        Next, restart the Python interpreter and find the font again.
+        Restart the Python interpreter and try to find the font again.
-        Example output of a successful installation is
+        Expected output is
         `/usr/share/fonts/truetype/msttcorefonts/Times_New_Roman.ttf`.

     * Alternatively, install LaTeX and set `'text.usetex': True` in `utils.py`.
       LaTeX fonts such as "Times New Roman" and "Computer Modern" should now be
-      available, but text rendering will be slower.
+      available.
+However, text rendering will be slower.

 3. Edit figure parameters in `utils.py` as needed,
     and run the desired plotting script (e.g., `./line_plot.py`).

-## Examples
+## Example figures

 ### Line plot